-Some of the biggest Fishermen's Day events (set to return in 2022 after a break due to COVID-19) are celebrated in the Grandi area, by Reykjavík Harbor – see the map of events online.
+Some of the biggest Fishermen's Day events are celebrated in the Grandi area, by Reykjavík Harbor – see the map of events online.
 A little further afield, check out the Happy Sailor Festival in Grindavík, about 45 minutes from the capital.

 Where to find fab fish in Iceland